-Eight-year-old Holland Barr was a healthy and happy child, until the morning she woke up with severe anxiety, the beginning of a chronic condition that included phobias, tics and migraines.
+Eight-year-old Holland was a healthy and happy child, until the morning she woke up with severe anxiety, the beginning of a chronic condition that included phobias, tics and migraines.

 After two years of doctor visits and searching for answers, she was diagnosed with Pediatric Acute-Onset Neuropsychiatric Syndrome (PANS).
 Holland’s frightened parents brought her to Banner Children’s at Diamond Children’s Medical Center, the pediatric medical center connected with the University of Arizona College of Medicine in Tucson.